PHYSICAL METHODS IN ORGANIC CHEMISTRY AND LABORATORY

 Knowledge and understanding

-The aim of the course is to provide students with a thorough knowledge of the most common advanced 1D and 2D NMR techniques for the structural analysis or organic compounds.
+The aim of the course is to provide students with a thorough knowledge of the most common advanced 1D and 2D NMR techniques for structural analysis or organic compounds.
+In particular, at the end of the course the student will be able to:

 Course contents summary